kevinsewell/serverless-plugin-fastdeploy/README.md

 #### IAM Role

 The FastDeploy Lambda requires the following permissions on the deployment bucket.
-Either this can be added to the services default role, or you can create a new role and configure it via the `custom.fastDelpoy.role` property.
+Either this can be added to the services default role, or you can create a new role and configure it via the `custom.fastDeploy.role` property.

 #### Updates to CloudFormation configuration requires a full deployment
 Much like Serverless's function deployment feature, any updates to the CloudFormation stack requires a full deployment.